nov4-ix/Sub-Son1k-2.2/apps/ghost-studio/README.md

 ### Common Issues

 1. **Microphone Access**: Ensure browser permissions are granted
-2. **Supabase Storage**: Check bucket permissions and CORS settings
+2. **Supabase Storage**: Check bucket permissions and CORS settings, and ensure any RLS policies are correctly configured.
 3. **Suno API**: Verify `VITE_BACKEND_URL` is correctly configured and your backend proxy is running and has access to the Suno API.
 4. **Audio Analysis**: Meyda requires Web Audio API support